Multi-Focused Video Group Activities Hashing: Conclusion

-This work was supported in part by China NSF Grant No.62271274, Ningbo S\&K Project Grant No. 2024Z004, No. 2023Z059, and the programs sponsored by K. C. Wong Magna Fund in Ningbo University.
+\begin{acks} This work was supported in part by China NSF Grant No.62271274, Ningbo S\&K Project Grant No.2024Z004, No.2023Z059, Zhejiang Provincial Natural Science Foundation of China under Grant No.ZCLQN25F0207, and the programs sponsored by K. C. Wong Magna Fund in Ningbo University. \end{acks}